*Updated May 2026*

 Reading the table honestly

-The high-phosphorus starters — Scotts, Jonathan Green — aren't bad products.
-They're the *right* products for what they were designed for: seed, and soils that are actually short on phosphorus.
-The problem is that they get recommended by reflex for sod in soils that already have plenty, where the extra phosphorus is at best wasted and at worst counterproductive.
+The high-phosphorus starters — Scotts at 24-25-4, Jonathan Green at 12-18-8 — aren't bad products.
+They're the right products for what they were designed for: seed, and soils that are actually short on phosphorus.
+(Jonathan Green even markets its 12-18-8 specifically for use under sod.)
+The problem is that 18–25% phosphate gets recommended by reflex for sod in soils that already have plenty, where the extra phosphorus is at best wasted and at worst counterproductive — and on an established lawn, that load is exactly what Connecticut's law restricts.

-Milorganite deserves real credit — it's genuinely low-P, slow-release, and organic, and if you want a natural option it's a reasonable pick.
-It just isn't *built* for this job: no targeted root biology, a slower and lower analysis, and no formulation for the contact zone beneath sod.
+Milorganite deserves real credit — it's genuinely low-P (6-4-0), slow-release, organic, and carries iron for color, so if you want a natural option it's a reasonable pick.
+Worth being straight about: at 4% phosphorus it carries twice the phosphorus of Under Sod's dialed-back 2%, and it's a general-purpose broadcast feed, with no targeted root biology and no formulation for the contact zone beneath sod.

 Compost belongs in this conversation but in a different role.
 Work it into the soil to improve structure and biology — then feed with a targeted fertilizer.
 It's a partner to the fertilizer step, not a substitute for it.

-Under Sod is the only one of these made specifically for the soil-to-root contact zone beneath newly installed sod: low phosphorus (right for most Northeast soils, and compliant), slow-release nitrogen to carry the establishment window without forcing top growth, and the mycorrhizae, humic acid, and seaweed extract that help a transplanted root system bridge into your soil.
-You apply it to the prepared, graded soil *before* the sod is laid, rake it lightly into the top inch, and water it in — so the nutrition and biology sit exactly where the new roots are trying to grow.
+Under Sod is the only one of these made specifically for the soil-to-root contact zone beneath newly installed sod: low phosphorus and no iron (right for most Northeast soils, and compliant), slow-release nitrogen to carry the establishment window without forcing top growth, and the mycorrhizae, beneficial bacteria, humic acid, and seaweed extract that help a transplanted root system bridge into your soil — applied to the prepared, graded soil before the sod is laid, raked into the top 2–4 inches, watered in.
 Full specification and application rate are at sodfertilizer.com.

 Bottom line: which should you buy?